TedHusted/awake/awake.md/awake.md

 “Possibly.
 There was a procedural question regarding a software change, and Brent was digging into it for me.
 Our CTO Adrian Cho is handling it, and I’m told it’s all good now.”

 Agent Tate leans forward, clasping his hands.
 “We haven’t found any indication that Mr. Geller’s collision was caused by mechanical failure.
-Witnesses say that the car suddenly accelerated, as if the driver had pressed the pedal all the way down.”
+Witnesses say that the car accelerated suddenly, as if the driver had pressed the pedal all the way down.”

 “I wouldn’t say that Brent was distraught about anything at work.
 He is a highly respected engineer, and I give Brent free rein.”